 It all started in 1983.
 A friend and colleague of mine showed me his CB transmitter, wow... that was fun...

-After a year, in November 1987, I successfully finished my exam for a C-licence (VHF and up) and got the callsign PE1MEZ.
+After a year, in November 1987, I successfully finished my exam for a C-license (VHF and up) and got the callsign PE1MEZ.

 Most of the contacts I make today are in digital mode like PSK and JT65 but JT9 is my preference in relation to the narrow bandwidth and low power.

-Occasionally I take part in a contest, such as the annual Dutch PACC contest in February, were I can happily "switch some extra power" if needed.
+Occasionally I take part in a contest, such as the annual Dutch PACC contest in February, where I can happily "switch some extra power" if needed.

 One of the most precious contacts I made was in 1994 with KC7NHZ on the Space Shuttle Discovery on "2 meter - FM Voice"